 Changes to this policy

 Please contact us on the details below if you:

-1. Wish to opt-out of consenting to direct marketing by Ninetwenty.
+- 1. wish to opt-out of consenting to direct marketing by Finite;

-4. Wish to complain about an alleged breach of the IPP
+- 4. wish to complain about a breach of the Privacy Legislation; or

 We will also aim to respond to any complaints made by you by investigating them and responding to you within a reasonable period of time (and in any event within the time required by the Privacy Legislation, if applicable).
 We will treat your complaint confidentially.
-Please note that, to the extent that it is practicable to do so, you do not have to identify yourself or may use a pseudonym when dealing with us in relation to a particular privacy matter.
+Please note that, to the extent that it is practicable to do so, you do not have to identify yourself and/or you may use a pseudonym when dealing with us in relation to a particular privacy matter.
 If you are not satisfied with our response to your complaint, in Australia you can contact the Australian Information Commissioner (OAIC); or in New Zealand you can contact the Office of the Privacy Commissioner.

 Finite Group APAC Pty Ltd